csswizardry/csswizardry.github.com/_posts/2014-03-26-naming-ui-components-in-oocss.md

 markup meaningful names which can be used in discussions (e.g. referring to the articles-list rather than any given UI-list).

-Another really handy thing that this allows us to do—when in a debugging mode—is to quickly view any parts of a site that we deem components (the kinds of thing that you’d have in your pattern library or UI toolkit):
+Another really handy thing that this allows us to do — when in a debugging mode — is to quickly view any parts of a site that we deem components (the kinds of thing that you’d have in your pattern library or UI toolkit):